UltraBip: detailed user guide & FAQ

 When charging via USB, the charge level is indicated by the UltraBip LED (when switched off):

-- When it is charging, the LED flashes slowly red.
+• When it is charging, the LED flashes slowly red.

-- When charging is complete, the LED lights up steady green, and after an hour it goes out completely.
+• When charging is complete, the LED lights up steady green, and after an hour it goes out completely.

 You can find Stodeus USB-C cables in our online shop, Accessories category.

-The UltraBip always charges when it's in the sun (whether it's switched off or on)!
+The UltraBip always charges when it's under the sun (whether it's switched off or on)!
 Solar charging is not signalled to save battery power.
 Allow around 20 hours of direct sunlight to charge it up to 70%.

-Note: Solar charging works best in direct sunlight (not overcast or cloudy).
 Be careful not to leave the UltraBip behind a window or the windscreen of your car, as this will not charge your UltraBip and will damage the battery.

-Perform a factory reset at any time : the default settings will be applied, and you will have to choose your language again.
+Perform a factory reset at any time: the default settings will be applied, and you will have to choose your language again.

 Note: your last configuration file will be saved as before-reset-config.ultrabip.